bsenst/LoopOfHenle/README.md

 The dataset reflects current clinical practice.
 Thus more frequent lab tests are overrepresented and might hide more rare features among other lab tests.

-Interestingly the model identified beside creatinine, GFR and anemia (late markers in CKD) also granulocytes, platelet and lymphocyte changes might play a role as early markers as is suggested in clinical research:
+Beside creatinine, GFR and anemia (late markers in CKD) interestingly the model also identified granulocytes, platelet and lymphocyte changes.
+These lab findings might play a role as early markers as is suggested in clinical research:

 * Agarwal R, Light RP.
 Patterns and prognostic value of total and differential leukocyte count in chronic kidney disease.
 Clin J Am Soc Nephrol.
 2011 Jun;6(6):1393-9. doi: 10.2215/CJN.10521110.
 Epub 2011 May 5.
 PMID: 21551023; PMCID: PMC3109937.
 * Yu, Y., Lin, Q., Ye, D. et al. Neutrophil count as a reliable marker for diabetic kidney disease in autoimmune diabetes.
 BMC Endocr Disord 20, 158 (2020). https://doi.org/10.1186/s12902-020-00597-2